 - A. When an eligible family member reaches the 60-month time limit, Federal TANF cash assistance to the family will end.
 Once a family is ineligible to receive federally funded TANF assistance due to the federal time limit, the Karuk Tribal TANF program may continue to provide the family assistance using State MOE funds provided to Karuk by the State of California (if the funds are available).
 Families receiving State MOE funded assistance must meet the same tribal TANF income eligibility and resource standards of financial need applicable to all other Tribal TANF eligible families and consistent with State policy concerning the extension of assistance to timed-out families. - B. KTTP will count all prior months of assistance received from another Tribal/state TANF program toward the 60 month limit.
-The KTTP will count all prior months of TANF assistance funded with TANF block grant funds, except for any month(s) that was exempt or disregarded by statute, regulations, or under any experimental, pilot, or demonstration project approved under Section 115 of the Act. - C. KTTP will not count months of assistance received by another Tribal/State TANF Program if the applicant lived on an Indian Reservation that had at least 50% unemployment rate toward the 60 month time limit.
+The KTTP will count all prior months of TANF assistance funded with TANF block grant funds, except for any month(s) that was exempt or disregarded by statute, regulations, or under any experimental, pilot, or demonstration project approved under Section 115 of the Act. - C. KTTP will not count months of assistance received by another Tribal/State TANF Program if the applicant lived on an Indian Reservation that had at least 50% unemployment rate toward the

+60 month time limit.

-22. HARDSHIP CASES
+24. HARDSHIP CASES

 - A. Hardship exemptions are conditions that hamper or inhibit an individuals' ability to maintain work or enter into work activities.
-For the number of case exempted see section 13.14.
-KTTP will consider the following categories of cases for exemption from the 60 month time limit, on a case by case basis: - B. Individuals with learning disabilities as determined by a professional that can appropriately diagnose.

-- C. Single parents with 4 or more children under 12 years of age. - D. Eligible applicant adults responsible for the full-time care of an elderly or disabled relative. - E. Victims of domestic violence. - F. Individuals with a medical release from a physician or as approved on a case by case basis, depending upon severity. - G. Hardship exemptions must be evaluated and approved, in writing, by the TANF Executive Director.
+KTTP may exempt up to 20% of their caseload based upon hardship.
+KTTP will consider the following categories of cases for exemption from the 60 month time limit, on a case by case basis: - Individuals with learning disabilities as determined by a professional that can appropriately diagnose. - Single parents with 4 or more children under 12 years of age. - Eligible applicant adults responsible for the full-time care of an elderly or disabled relative. - Victims of domestic violence. - Individuals with a medical release from a physician or as approved on a case by case basis, depending upon severity. - Hardship exemptions must be evaluated and approved, in writing, by the TANF Executive Director.

-23. COORDINATION WITH OTHER PROGRAMS
+25. COORDINATION WITH OTHER PROGRAMS